jlemus0/lit-review/Notes.md

 -   More effort needed for FFE than AMF because there are more of them?

 -   Need more detailed sampling info in papers, non-arbitrary sampling effort, increasing sampling effort when studying subtle differences in microbial communities/fully characterizing microbial communities.

+    [@bullington2021]

+## Iron-Only and Vanadium Nitrogenases: Fail-Safe Enzymes or Something More?
+Harwood, 2020 [@harwood2020]

+-   Nitrogenases used to fix N2 to NH3, (Fe)-Mo nitrogenases most efficient, use least ATP, make least H2.
+VFe and FeFe nitrogenases also used, less efficient (more ATP, H2).
+May be useful when running low on Mo or using H2 as fuel in hydrogenotrophs.

+-   VnfH and NifH very similar sequence-wise, 95% AA sequence similarity.

+-   Mo nitrogenase minumum dedicated gene set is nifH, nifD, nifK, nifB, nifE, nifN. nifHDK forms the nitrogenase, while nifBEN helps with FeMo cofactor synthesis.

+-   V nitrogenase uses vnfHDGK structural genes and vnfEN assembly genes, homologous to the nif versions, also needs nifB (vnfG is gamma subunit of VFe protein)

+-   Fe-only uses anfHDGK, but no anfEN.
+Requires nifUSVB for activity.
+Both alternative paths require nif genes to work, microbes that Fe-only/V nitrogenase also make Mo nitrogenase.

+-   All need low potential electrons for redox.